Hege Riise: Coaching career

 Riise retired as a player at the end of the 2006 season with 188 international caps to her credit, the record for all Norwegian footballers.
 In 2007, she became the chief trainer at Team Strømmen, in the Norwegian women's premier league, the Toppserien.
 In the 2008 season, Team Strømmen were runners-up in both the league and the Cup competitions.

-On 28 January 2009, Riise was appointed Assistant Trainer to the USA women's national team.
+On 28 January 2009, Riise was appointed Assistant Trainer to the U.S. women's national team.

 Riise was appointed interim head coach of the England women's national football team in January 2021.
 Her tenure bridged the gap between the resignation of Phil Neville, who had originally agreed to see out his contract, and his already-agreed-upon replacement, the incumbent Netherlands head coach Sarina Wiegman due to start in September 2021.
 Due to the reduced international schedule as a result of the COVID-19, Riise only took charge of three friendlies: defeating Northern Ireland 6–0 in her debut before losing to France and Canada.
 On 10 March 2021, she was also announced as the manager for Team GB at the delayed 2020 Tokyo Olympics.
 The team progressed as group winners with seven points in three games before being eliminated in the first knockout round by Australia 4–3 in extra-time.

 After her stint in the United Kingdom, Riise fulfilled a prior agreement to take charge of the Norway women's national under-19 football team.
 In the 2022 UEFA Under-19 Championship, Norway won their group and came second overall, after being defeated 2-1 in the final by Spain.

-On August 3, Riise was officially appointed as Norway head coach replacing Martin Sjögren.
+On 3 August 2022, Riise was officially appointed as Norway head coach replacing Martin Sjögren.
 The rest of the coaching team consists of the assistant coaches Monica Knudsen and Ingvild Stensland, and the goalkeeping coach Jon Knudsen.

+On 1 September 2023, Riise stood down from her role as Norway head coach following an unsuccessful 2023 FIFA Women's World Cup campaign.
+She subsequently moved into a different role at the Norwegian Football Federation (NFF).